Multi-Layer Die Cut Parts: Production Challenges, Risks and OEM Solutions

 MaterialCutting Behavior

-PET FilmHard and stable
+PET filmHard and dimensionally stable

 Cutting all layers with a single tool can be challenging.